jira and asana integration with logos

 1. Improve communication between teams

-Integrating two powerful applications like Jira and Asana allows for collaboration between the two products and sharing of data that might otherwise be separate or siloed.
-But to facilitate this improved collaboration, you must integrate the two platforms thoughtfully.
+Integrating these two apps makes for better collaboration, increased sharing of data, and reduces data siloes.
+However, to facilitate this improved collaboration, you must integrate the two platforms thoughtfully.
 (More on how to do that in the next section.)

 When setting up your platform, you’ll want to avoid configurations that complicate your workflow by sending over duplicate data or forcing redundant communication between teams about what task is in which status, what needs to be done, what needs to happen next, etc. Properly integrating the two applications allows you to get the information you need (and nothing more) without needing direct access to both platforms.